breaklien/Baseline-subtraction/README.md

 </p>

 ## Overview
 Subtract baseline for XRD libraries based on asymmetric least squares smoothing.
-In most case, the baseline problems in instrumental methods are characterized by a smooth baseline and a superimposed signal that carries the analytical information: a series of peaks that are either all positive or all negative.
-We combine a smoother with asymmetric weighting of deviations from the (smooth) trend get an effective baseline estimator.
+In most case, the baseline problems for a given spectrum are characterized by a superimposed signal that carries the analytical information: a series of peaks that are either all positive or all negative.
+The algorithm uses a smoother asymmetric weighting of deviations from the (smooth) trend to generate an effective baseline estimator.
 It is easy to use, fast and keeps the analytical peak signal intact.
 No prior information about peak shapes or baseline (polynomial) is needed by the method.
 The performance is illustrated by simulation and applications to real data.